 Step 1: I had to accept that my job is stressful and that I cannot control other people’s reactions/behaviors.

 Step 2: I had to take responsibility for getting my own needs met.

 I finally dragged myself back into therapy and my therapist recommended listening to an EMDR (Eye Movement Desensitization Reprocessing click here to learn more) CD which plays soothing sounds that alternate playing in each ear to mimic REM (Rapid Eye Movement) Guess what I told her? … “I tried that, it didn’t work.”
 I did try it two times about a year before.
 I had put my boom box on my bed (very uncomfortable) and then the CD started skipping at song 4.
 She said she’d make me a new copy of the CD and I could go buy a portable CD player.

 Step 3: TRUST

 Well, I am a frugal person so I mulled over buying a portable CD player for weeks.
-My husband didn’t think it was necessary purchase.
+My husband didn’t think it was a necessary purchase.
 I thought of all the things he buys that seem frivolous to me and decided to trust my therapist’s suggestion to buy one.
-Suffering from anxiety of course, I stood in front of the CD players for 20 minutes and still couldn’t decide.
-I even had to call my sister for advice on which player to get (I am 30 year woman at this point).
+Suffering from the anxiety, of course, I stood in front of the CD players for 20 minutes and still couldn’t decide.
+I even had to call my sister for advice on which player to get (I am a 30-year woman at this point).

 Step 4: Put my words into action and implement plans.